thesalmankhxn/thesalmankhxn-vTrades-FrontendDeveloperTask/README.md

 ### Unauthenticated Users
 - Users are automatically redirected to the `/sign-in` page when accessing protected routes
-- Users can choose between email/password authentication or OAuth providers (Google, GitHub)
+- Users can authenticate using email/password
 - Successful authentication redirects users to the `/dashboard`

 ### Authenticated Users